betterify-in/andromeda-hugo/content/_index.md

 testimonials:
   enable: true
   subtitle: "Inspiration!!"
-  title: "Quotes inspire us to achieve more"
+  title: "Quotes inspire us to <mark>achieve more</mark>"
-  description: "Following quotes of great achievers inspire us and help us to achieve <br>more in the areas of Financial Management and Wealth Management."
+  description: "Following quotes of great achievers inspire us and help us to achieve <br>more in the areas of <mark>Financial Management</mark> and Wealth Management."
   image_left: "images/testimonials-01.png"
   image_right: "images/testimonials-02.png"